Q - What are the Unified Auditions?

 Q - When does my audition time begin?
 Should I introduce my monologues/song?

 A - Once you walk into the audition room, you will be permitted a brief moment off the clock to speak with the accompanist (if applicable) and to introduce yourself (name and audition number only).
 The clock will start once you begin acting/singing.
-Do not introduce the pieces you are performing.
+Please do not introduce the pieces you are performing.

 Q - What happens if I go over time at the auditions?